-Goal 6 Ensure that a capital project reserve is adequately funded Objective 6A Plan for engines and ladder to be replaced within 25 years; should be replacing 1 every 5-6 years.
-Objective 6B Plan for facility repairs such as generators and siding to ensure that it is not a burden on the budget.
-Objective 6C Replace small apparatus such as staff vehicles as needed, depending on use and condition.
-Objective 6D Plan for replacement of small tools and equipment at appropriate end of effective life.
+Goal 6 Ensure that a capital project reserve is adequately funded Objective 6A Plan for engines and ladders to be replaced within 25 years; should be replacing 1 every 5-6 years.
+Objective 6B Plan for facility repairs such as generators and siding so that it is not a burden on the budget.
+Objective 6C Replace small apparatus such as staff vehicles as needed depending on use and condition.
+Objective 6D Plan for replacement of small tool and equipment at appropriate end of useful life.
 Objective 6E Replace apparatus with apparatus more suitable for our area, such as a type I/III engine in Arch Cape or a beach capable brush truck.
-Also replacing engine with a pumper-tender to better respond to the non-hydrant areas of the district.
-Objective 6F Plan for the expansion of the Cannon Beach and Arch Cape Fire Stations for future staffing growth.
+Also replacing engine with a pumper-tender to better respond to the non-hydrant areas of the district Objective 6F Plan for the expansion of both stations for future staffing growth.

-Goal 7 Enhance 911 communications in the Fire District Objective 7A Support a 911 call center consolidation.
-Objective 7B Support a common dispatch frequency.
-Objective 7C Work to improve Emergency Medical Dispatching.
-Objective 7D Improve radio communications in Falcon Cove by utilizing Neahkahnie Mountain radio site.
+Goal 7 Enhance 911 communications in the Fire District Objective 7A Support a 911 call center consolidation Objective 7B Support a common dispatch frequency Objective 7C Work to improve Emergency Medical Dispatching Objective 7D Improve radio communications in Falcon Cove by utilizing Neahkahnie Mountain radio site